valgaze/publishidea/docs/patterns.md

 main("__REPLACE__ME__");
 ```

-Note: here we are not responding to user data, but rather self-contained sending mesages
+Note: You could run this from a script, a CI/CD environment, an existing server sending a notification in response to an event or incoming webhook, etc

 ## Simple Card Handler

-You can do a LOT of cool stuff with **[SpeedyCards](./speedycard.md)** but one ofs the most useful thing you can do is capture user data in a structured manner
+You can do a LOT of cool stuff with **[SpeedyCards](./speedycard.md)** but one of the most useful things you can do is capture user data in a structured manner.
+Below we'll send the user a **[SpeedyCard](./speedycard.md)** and then when they tap submit it will be displayed back to the user

 ```ts
 Bot.addStep(async ($) => {